-Unsuccessful infertility treatment can take an enormous emotional toll on individuals and couples attempting to build a family.
-Anyone who has experienced a failed cycle can describe the overwhelming feelings of sadness and loss.
+Fertility and family-building treatments can take an enormous emotional toll on individuals and couples attempting to build a family.
+Anyone who has experienced an unsuccessful cycle or miscarriage can describe the overwhelming feelings of sadness and loss.

-In a recent study, 40% of women who were seen by an infertility specialist for the very first time reported feelings of sadness and anxiety.
-And the feelings can become more intense if treatment doesn’t work.
-It's no surprise that in the event of an unsuccessful IVF cycle, most women report feeling high levels of distress.
+In a recent study, 40% of patients who were seen by an infertility specialist for the very first time reported feelings of sadness and anxiety.
+Of course, the feelings can become more intense if treatment does not work.
+It's no surprise that in the event of an unsuccessful IVF cycle, most people report feeling high levels of distress.

-If you've experienced a failed cycle and notice that you are more irritable, anxious or don't enjoy things as much as you used to, you are experiencing a totally normal reaction to infertility.
+If you have experienced an unsuccessful cycle and notice that you are more irritable, anxious or don't enjoy things as much as you used to, you are experiencing a totally normal reaction to treatment.

 However, you don’t need to continue to feel this way.
-It's extremely helpful to take advantage of support systems in order to work through your negative feelings and learn new skills to help you feel better as you continue treatment.
+It's extremely helpful to take advantage of our support systems to work through your feelings and learn new skills to help you feel better as you continue treatment.

-At Boston IVF, we support patients every step of the way.
-As an important part of this mission, those who experience an unsuccessful IVF or IUI cycle are invited to meet with a Domar Center for Mind/Body Health psychologist for a complimentary (free) session.
+At Boston IVF, we support our patients every step of the way.
+As an important part of this mission, those who experience an unsuccessful IVF or IUI cycle are invited to meet with a Domar Center for Mind/Body Health psychologist for a free, priority session.

 During this free and confidential 30-minute visit, for which your insurance will not be charged, you can: